 If you don't have a blender, make mortar and pestle hummus.

-You can find more ways to eat hummus here.
+Here you can find ways to eat hummus.

 Recipe